food-drink

 Polaroid spain 1

-Known for its breakfasts, it's part café, part thrift shop.
-You can eat, browse, and even buy the décor.
+La Recova is one of the most laid-back spots in Malaga.
+Known for its breakfasts, it's part cafe, part thrift shop.
+You can eat, browse, and even buy the decor.

+What makes it stand out is the way they serve the food.
 The menu is small but clever.
-A selection of house-made jams and pâtés is scooped into an egg carton and served with warm toast.
+A selection of house-made jams and pates is scooped into an egg carton and served with warm toast.
+It's simple, delicious, and easy on the wallet.
+Perfect for a lazy morning before exploring the museums in Malaga.

-Speakeasy – The Pharmacy
+Speakeasy, The Pharmacy

 21 1

 The Speakeasy is the complete opposite of Fiel de Fechos.
+It's quiet, refined, and tucked away from the buzz of Malaga.

+Step inside, and you might forget you're in Spain at all.
+Dress to impress.
+If you have suspenders, now's the time.
 True to its name, this is a low-key speakeasy where you can sip elegant cocktails in a setting that feels frozen in time.
-Think vintage charm, soft lighting, and old-school sophistication.
+Vintage charm, soft lighting, and old-school sophistication.

 La Sal y El Sol